Time-aware Metapath Feature Augmentation for Ponzi Detection in Ethereum: Account Interaction Graph Modeling

 More formally, we use $G_\textit{hom}=(V, E, Y)$ and $G_\textit{het}=(V_\textit{eoa}, V_\textit{ca}, E_\textit{trans}^t, E_\textit{call}^t, Y)$ to represent the two types of graphs respectively, where $V$ represents the set of accounts in the Ethereum data, $V_\textit{eoa}$ and $V_\textit{ca}$ represent the sets of EOA and CA respectively, $E$ represents the set of directed edges constructed from transaction information, $E_\textit{trans}^t$ and $E_\textit{call}^t$ represent the sets of directed edges with timestamps constructed from transaction information and contract call information respectively, $Y=\{(v_\textit{i}^\textit{p}, y_\textit{i})\}$ is the label information of known Ponzi accounts.
 Notably, all the known Ponzi schemes we have collected on Ethereum are based on contract accounts.
 The nodes of $G_\textit{hom}$ and $G_\textit{het}$ are aligned, as illustrated in Fig.~\ref{fig:hom-het}.
 Note that in practice, there may be multiple edges with different timestamps between any two account nodes Compared with $G_\textit{hom}$, $G_\textit{het}$ has additional account category information (i.e., EOA and CA), another interactive edge information (i.e., contract call), and timestamps in edges.

-During graph modeling, for the homogeneous transaction graph, we neglect timestamps and merge multiple edges between node pairs into a single edge, yielding 57,130 nodes and 86,602 edges.
+During graph modeling, for the homogeneous transaction graph, we neglect timestamps and merge multiple edges between node pairs into a single edge, while attaching two new features to it, representing the number of merged transactions and the total amount of transactions.
+The final generated homogeneous transaction graph contains 57,130 nodes and 86,602 edges.
 For the heterogeneous interaction graph, we take timestamps into account and distinguish between the different node and edge types, classifying them into two categories: 4,616 CA nodes and 52,514 EOA nodes, 984,498 transaction edges and an additional 1,780,781 call edges.
+In addition, we crawled 191 labeled Ponzi data from \textit{Xblock}\footnote[1]{\url{http://xblock.pro/ethereum/}}, \textit{Etherscan}\footnote[2]{\url{https://cn.etherscan.com/accounts/label/ponzi}} and other Blockchain platforms.
+For all detection methods, we take all the labeled Ponzi accounts as positive samples, as well as the same number of randomly sampled CA as negative samples.
 The statistics of the two graphs are shown in Table~\ref{tab: graph}.